1978 Gillette Cup final

 The 1978 Gillette Cup Final was a cricket match between Somerset County Cricket Club and Sussex County Cricket Club played on 2 September 1978 at Lord's in London.
-It was the sixteenth final of the Gillette Cup, which had been the first domestic tournament to pit first-class cricket sides against each other in a knock-out competition.
+It was the sixteenth final of the Gillette Cup, which had been the first domestic tournament to pit first-class cricket teams against each other in a knock-out competition.
 This was Sussex's sixth appearance in the final, which they had previously won twice, while Somerset had lost in their only previous final.

 Both teams entered the competition in the first round; Somerset faced first-class opposition in each of the four rounds prior to the final.
 In their semi-final match against Essex, Somerset only progressed as they had lost fewer wickets in a tied match.
 Sussex played against minor counties in each of the first two rounds, but only beat Staffordshire by two runs to advance from the second round, before more straightforward victories against first-class opposition in the later stages.
 Somerset batted first, but with the exception of Ian Botham, the batsmen struggled to score runs fluently.
 They scored 207 runs for 7 wickets, of which Botham scored 80 and Viv Richards 44.
 Sussex began their run-chase well, with a first-wicket partnership of 93, before losing four wickets in quick succession.
 A second partnership, between Paul Parker and Paul Phillipson led Sussex to victory by five wickets, chasing down Somerset's total with more than six overs to spare.
 Parker was named as the man of the match for his score of 62 not out.

 Background

-The Gillette Cup was first contested in 1963, as the first English domestic knock-out competition between first-class sides.
+The Gillette Cup was first contested in 1963, as the first English domestic knock-out competition between first-class teams.
 Sussex had appeared in the Gillette Cup Final on five previous instances; they won the tournament in each of the first two years (1963 and 1964), and were runners-up in 1968, 1970 and 1973.
 In contrast, Somerset had only reached the final of the competition once previously, losing to Kent in 1967.
 Somerset were one of only two first-class counties in 1978 to have never won a domestic competition.
 Tony Greig, who had been the Sussex captain from 1973 to 1977, was released from his contract midway through the 1978 season.